MicrosoftLearning/mslearn-fabric/Instructions/Labs/07-real-time-analytics.md

     ![Screenshot of a report from a KQL query.](./Images/kql-report.png)

 5. In the **Power BI** window, in the **File** menu, select **Save**.
 Then save the report as **Revenue by Item.pbix** in the workspace where your lakehouse and KQL database are defined using a **Non-Business** sensitivity label.
-6. Close the **Power BI** window, and in the bar on the left, select the icon for your workspace (*close the dialog box used to select a KQL database if it is open*).
+6. Close the **Power BI** window, and in the bar on the left, select the icon for your workspace.

     Refresh the Workspace page if necessary to view all of the items it contains.